14 Must-Have Apps for Restaurant Owners

 This app allows you to manage employee schedules and labor costs.
 You can drag and drop employees into shifts based on their availability and shift requirements.
 Employees receive instant notifications about their shifts and you can approve or decline employee requests with a click of a button.
 The labor cost savings calculator helps you make important scheduling decisions.
 Also, 7shifts can integrate to your POS.

-A web and mobile platform that allows you to order all of your inventory from all your suppliers with a click of a button.
+BlueCart is a web and mobile platform that allows you to order all of your inventory from all your suppliers with a click of a button.
 You can manage your inventory, check-in items when they arrive, return extra or damaged products, and more.
 This app is said to reduce food waste by 50 percent.

 The DineTime restaurant waitlist app also doubles down as a reservation system.
 This helps create a better dining experience and improves the overall efficiency of your restaurant.
 The consumer app allows your customers to view restaurant information, check wait times, and reserve a table.
 You can easily integrate with loyalty reward programs with DineTime as well.

-Keeps all your notes in one place.
+Use Evernote to keep all your notes in one place.
 You can even add notes that are audio recordings, attachments, tables, links, and checklists.
 There is a team account available that allows collaboration.

 Stay up-to-date on industry trends and updates with the Feedly app.
 Choose publications, blogs, set up keyword alerts, etc. for content you’re interested in.
 The app has a minimalist design so that content is easy to read.

-Keep up with invoicing, accounting, and inventory all in one app.
+A management app, Orderly helps you to keep up with invoicing, accounting, and inventory all in one app.
 Your invoices are managed by snapping a picture of them, helping you avoid double payments, lost invoices, etc. You can easily export GL spend reports from the app to your accounting software.
 In addition, you can keep track of price trends, monitor food spends, and supplier pricing with the inventory management feature.

 Monitor all your restaurant reviews from one place with the Review Trackers app.
 This will pull reviews from websites like Google, Tripadvisor, Facebook, Fourspace, etc.